zodimo/TicTacToeWithBettingOnChain/README.md

 # TicTacToeWithBettingOnChain with a twist

 TicTacToe with betting on Cardano blockchain.
 With a Twist.
-The secret souce is to het the top row A1,A2,A3 to win.
+The secret souce is to get the top row A1,A2,A3 to win.
 No other patterns will win.

 ## Grid